a2geek/ghost-in-the-stack-vm/INTEGER.md

 ## Extensions

-Line continuation can be done if the line ends with a space and an underscore.
+* Line continuation can be done if the line ends with a space and an underscore.
+* Numbers can be declared with hex notation (`0xabc`).

+Sample:
 ```basic
 10  POKE 0x302,0xad: POKE 0x303,0x30: POKE 0x304,0xc0: _
     POKE 0x305,0x88: _